 This is where the true power to change lives exists.
 It exists in being oneself.

-Currently, while the old site is still open for business, it's slowly being revised.
+Amazon | Barnes & Noble | Amazon UKCurrently, while the old site is still open for business, it's slowly being revised.
 After all, it's been up since the mid 1990's.
 So there's a lot of content to consider.
 Much of this content is what led to these books.
 So much of it will remain as it is.
-This includes a series on Talk Therapy (Plain Talk About Talk Therapy) which offers advice and insights which many people will still find useful.
+This includes many articles on personality and the nature of wounds and healing.

 Making Changes (a scientific look at how ahas affect health, healing, human nature).